darkplace-dr/Dark-Place/README.md

 After that, you can start the mod as you would start any other Kristal mod by choosing "Play a mod" and select Dark Place.

-> *Note: if for some reason it doesn't work and you are sure you did everything correctly, join the [Kristal Discord server](https://discord.gg/8ZGuKXJE2C) to ask for help.*
+> *Note: if for some reason it doesn't work and you are sure you did everything correctly, join either [Dark Place's Discord server](https://discord.gg/RhqPCA6eFN) or [Kristal's Discord server](https://discord.gg/8ZGuKXJE2C) to ask for help.*

 </details>